Rules & Regulations

 PARENTS & SPECTATOR GUIDELINES

-These guidelines have been adopted to protect the players and encourage fair competition.
+In general: These guidelines have been adopted to protect the players and encourage fair competition.
 Parental and spectator interference could result in penalties and/or disqualification for a contestant.
 Further, any non-compliance with these guidelines could cause a spectator to be asked to leave the course (and, possibly, lose future spectator privileges).

-- Give advice or rulings to a contestant or caddie.
+- Give advice or rulings to a contestant or caddie

 - Interact with a contestant in any way during a round as it could be misconstrued as advice or an attempt to provide an advantage